canonical/sphinx-docs-starter-pack/readme.rst

 Build a PDF
 ^^^^^^^^^^^

-The documentation can build a PDF locally with the following command:
+Build a PDF locally with the following command:

 .. code-block:: none